webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Improved-Gravity-Cleave.md

 ---
 aliases:
 - Improved Gravity Cleave
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/9
+- Ability/Tier/High
-  -
+- Ability/Pool/Intellect
-type:
-  -
+- Ability/Categories/Meta
 ---

-### Improved Gravity Cleave
+## Improved Gravity Cleave

-(9 Intellect points)
+>9  Intellect

-You can harm a group of targets within long range by rapidly increasing gravity’s pull on one portion of each target and decreasing it on another, inflicting 6 points of damage.
+You can harm a group of targets within long range by rapidly increasing gravity's pull on one portion of each target and decreasing it on another, inflicting 6 points of damage.
 The targets must be within immediate range of each other.
 Action.